-- 9. Manure or animal remains; - 10.
-Salt water driftwood or other previously salt water saturated materials; - 11.
+- 9. Manure or animal remains; - Salt water driftwood or other previously salt water saturated materials: - 11.
 Unseasoned wood; or - 12.
 Paper products, cardboard, plywood, or particleboard.
 The prohibition against burning these materials does not prohibit the use of fire starters made from paper, cardboard, saw dust, wax and similar substances for the purpose of starting a fire in an affected wood heater.

-Burning these materials may result in release of toxic fumes or render the heater ineffective and cause smoke.
 Dead wood lying on the forest floor should be considered wet, and requires full seasoning time.
 Standing dead wood can usually be considered to be about 2/3 seasoned.
 Splitting and stacking wood before it is stored accelerates drying time.
 Storing wood on an elevated surface from the ground and under a cover or covered area from rain or snow also accelerates drying time.
 A good indicator if wood is ready to burn is to check the piece ends.
 If there are cracks radiating in all directions from the center then the wood should be dry enough to burn.
-If your wood sizzles in the fire, even though the surface is dry, it may not be fully cured, and should be seasoned longer.

-Waste and other flammable materials should not be burned in your stove.
-Any type of wood may be used in your stove, but specific varieties have better energy yields than others.
+If your wood sizzles in the fire, even though the surface is dry, it may not be fully cured, and should be seasoned longer Waste and other flammable materials should not be burned in your oven.
+Any type of wood may be used in your oven, but specific varieties have better energy yields than others.
 Please consult the following table in order to make the best possible choice.